 Origins & History of the Feeling Wheels

-???? -English teacher, Kaitlin Robb, created a more complex version of Gloria Wilcox’s Feelings Wheel designed to help her teenage students with feeling-related vocabulary in their writing.
+Exact Year Unknown – Kaitlin Robb, an English teacher, created a more complex version of Gloria Wilcox’s Feelings Wheel designed to help her teenage students with feeling-related vocabulary in their writing.

 2015 – Geoffrey Roberts adapts Kaitlin Robb’s version of the feelings wheel for use in psychology contexts (favoring accurate emotion labeling over vocabulary development) and publishes the version to Imgur.